phax/as2-lib/README.md

 #System Properties
 The following system properties are available for global customization

   * `AS2.useSecureRandom` - since 2.1.1 - determine whether the Java `SecureRandom` should be used or not.
-On some Unix/Linux systems the initialization of `SecureRandom` takes forever and this is how you easily disable it.
+On some Unix/Linux systems the initialization of `SecureRandom` takes forever and this is how you easily disable it (`-DAS2.useSecureRandom=false`).

 ---